Inter-Slice Mobility Management in 5G: Motivations, Standard Principles, Challenges and Research Directions: Forms of Inter-Slice Switching in 3GPP SBA

 In Case 1b, the AMF triggers inter-slice switching by removing the currently active slice (S-NSSAI) of UE from its \textit{Allowed NSSAI}.
-The UE’s session is released and it stops receiving traffic from the current slice.
+The UE’s session is released, and it stops receiving traffic from the current slice.
 The AMF communicates the modified \textit{Allowed NSSAI} to the UE via UE Configuration Update Command message.
-The UE however chooses its alternate slice from \textit{Configured NSSAI/Subscribed S-NSSAI(s)}.
-The UE then sends Registration Request containing its \textit{Requested NSSAI} to AMF.
-The AMF verifies the \textit{Requested NSSAI} through UE’s subscription information, which it retrieves from UDM.
+The UE, however, chooses its alternate slice from \textit{Configured NSSAI/Subscribed S-NSSAI(s)}.
+The UE then sends a Registration Request message containing its \textit{Requested NSSAI} to AMF.
+The AMF verifies the \textit{Requested NSSAI} through UE’s subscription information, which it retrieves from UDM/UDR.
 The NSSF can also assist the AMF for \textit{Requested NSSAI} verification, and provisioning of new \textit{Allowed NSSAI}.
-After verification, the AMF sends the new \textit{Allowed NSSAI} with UE’s desired slices (S-NSSAI(s)) in Registration Accept message.
+After verification, the AMF sends the new \textit{Allowed NSSAI} with UE’s desired slices (S-NSSAI(s)) in the Registration Accept message.

 The UE is now ready to start the PDU Session (Re-)Establishment with its desired slice (S-NSSAI).
 It sends the PDU Session Establishment Request to SMF via AMF.
 The AMF may first select a suitable SMF, especially if the operator deploys multiple SMFs (e.g., for load balancing).
-The SMF in order to process the UE’s request, first retrieves the Session Management (SM) subscription data from UDM.
-After verifying the UE’s SM subscription, the SMF performs a number of functions before accepting the UE’s request.
-These include, (a).
-Initiation of UE authentication/authorization with external DN. (b).
-PCF selection and retrieval of the policy information (e.g., charging and QoS information) from PCF.
-This information is enforced by the SMF during the PDU Session Management. (c).
-UPF(s) selection, which handle UE’s traffic at data plane.
+To process the UE’s request, the SMF first retrieves the Session Management (SM) subscription data from UDM.
+After verifying the UE’s SM subscription, the SMF performs a number of functions before accepting the UE’s PDU Session Establishment request.
+These include:

+\begin{itemize} \item Initiation of UE authentication/authorization with external DN. \item PCF selection and retrieval of the policy information (e.g., charging and QoS information) from PCF.
+This information is enforced by the SMF during the PDU Session Management. \item UPF(s) selection, which will handle UE’s traffic at data plane.
 N4 sessions establishment with UPF(s) also takes place which allow SMF-UPF interaction.
-During the N4 sessions establishment, the SMF provides UPF(s) with packet detection, enforcement, and reporting rules for handling the UE’s traffic at the data plane. (d) IP address allocation, which (assuming IPv6 addressing) is advertised to UE later on when the PDU Session Establishment completes successfully. (e).
-Communicating the SM parameters to UE and RAN.
+During the N4 sessions establishment, the SMF provides UPF(s) with packet detection, enforcement, and reporting rules for handling the UE’s traffic at the data plane. \item IP address allocation, which (assuming IPv6 addressing) is advertised to UE later on when the PDU Session Establishment completes successfully. \item Communicating the SM parameters to UE and RAN. \end{itemize}